-How to Tell if You Have an Issue in Your Northwest Crawlspace?
+How to Tell if You Have an Issue in Your Crawl Space?

 So, how can you tell if there is an drainage, insulation, plumbing or rodent issue in your crawlspace?

-What do you look for while you are down in your crawlspace?
+What do you look for while you are down in your crawl?
 How can you tell if there is an issue?

-Without going into your crawlspace, here are some signs that your Northwest crawlspace might be having some issues:
+Without going into your crawl space, here are some signs that there might be some issues:

 Standing water can weaken foundation footings that hold your floor up.
 We have seen many homes where the footing is so loose, you could push it over.
 Don’t let this happen.
 Have an inspection at least once every few years to ensure the health of your crawlspace.

-Water in the crawlspace.
-If there is any water in your crawlspace, that’s a problem.
-On top of the vapor barrier or under it, water in the crawl is a sign of issues.
+- Water in the crawlspace.
+If there is any standing water in your craw space, that’s a problem.
+Water on top of your vapor barrier is a sign of a drainage issue.